iterative/dvc.org/static/docs/get-started/example-pipeline.md

 data files.

-> **Note!** For performance with large data files, DVC can use file links from the cache to the workspace to avoid copying actual file contents.
-Refer to [Cache File Linking](/docs/user-guide/cache-file-linking) to learn which options exist and how to enable them.
+> **Note!** For performance with large data files, DVC can use file links from
+> the cache to the workspace to avoid copying actual file contents.
+Refer to
+> [File link types](/docs/user-guide/cache-file-linking) to learn which options
+> exist and how to enable them.

 </details>